Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-{\bf Application in ${\rm Sr_2RuO_4}$}: We will now discuss the electronic structure of the normal metal state of Sr$_2$RuO$_4$ followed by the superconducting pairing scheme as given in the paper by RKK\cite{rkk2010}.
+\emph{Application in ${\rm Sr_2RuO_4}$}: To begin our discussion we will review the electronic structure of the normal metal state of Sr$_2$RuO$_4.$ This will by followed by recounting the superconducting pairing scheme as given in the paper by RKK\cite{rkk2010}.
 The three relevant orbitals for the electronic structure are the $t_{2g}$ multiplet $d_{xz},d_{yz}, d_{xy}$ which will be labelled by $\alpha=1,2,3.$ The layered structure of Sr$_2$RuO$_4$ makes the system behave quasi-two dimensionally; consequently the first two orbitals are effectively quasi-1D in nature while $d_{xy}$ is quasi-2D.
 The bandstructure can be modeled using these three orbitals, plus spin, on a simple tetragonal lattice with nearest neighbor, and next-nearest neighbor hoppings.
-The Bloch Hamiltonian, without spin-orbit coupling, is where values of in-plane hopping parameters taken from RKK are $t=1.0, t'=0.8, t^{\perp}=0.1, t''=0.3$.
-We have also considered an orbital-hybridization term $\Lambda(\bf k)$ which arises from next-nearest neighbor hopping between different quasi-1D orbitals in $xy$ plane and which removes the crossings of Fermi surfaces of quasi-1D orbitals.
+The Bloch Hamiltonian is where values of in-plane hopping parameters taken from RKK are $t=1.0, t'=0.8, t^{\perp}=0.1, t''=0.3$.
+We have also considered an orbital-hybridization term $\Lambda(\bf k)$ which arises from next-nearest neighbor hopping between different quasi-1D orbitals in the $xy$-plane, and removes the crossings in those Fermi surfaces.
 Hopping amplitudes along $z$ are $t^z_1$ and $t^z_2$ for quasi-1D and quasi-2D orbitals, respectively.
 Due to the layered structure of the lattice, out-of-plane hoppings are negligibly small\cite{mackenzie1996,shen2000} and we shall consider the 2D limit hereafter.
-In Fig. \ref{fig:edgestates} we show the Fermi-surfaces due to these orbitals.
-There are three Fermi-surfaces: two around $(k_x,k_y)=(0,0)$ and one around $(k_x,k_y)=(\pi,\pi).$ The two quasi-1D Fermi-surfaces from $d_{xz}$ and $d_{yz}$ orbitals do not touch as long as $\lambda\neq 0.$ The inner quasi-1D Fermi-surface is a hole pocket, and the outer Fermi-surface is an electron-pocket.
-The round quasi-2D Fermi-surface arises from the $d_{xy}$ orbital which we assume is completely decoupled in the 2D limit\footnote{Weak hybridization between quasi-2D and quasi-1D orbitals would occur when out-of-plane hoppings are considered.}.